 An active performer of both jazz and classical music, Idit has played in various distinguished venues in the United States and abroad, such as The Kennedy Center in Washington, D.C. and Lincoln Center in New York.

 Currently Shner plays with her jazz quartet in Eugene and Portland, Oregon.
-Her latest project involves nursery rhymes and ancient melodies from the Jewish liturgy performed in a jazz setting.
-In September 2008, her first jazz CD, titled TUESDAY’S BLUES, was released on OA2 Records.
-TUESDAY’S BLUES got great reviews from JazzTimes, All Music Guide, and Jazz Review.
+Her latest release of jazz originals, 9 Short Stories, garnered a 4 star review in Downbeat Magazine.
+Her jazz debut, Tuesday’s Blues, features nursery rhymes and ancient melodies from the Jewish liturgy performed in a jazz setting.
+Tuesday’s Blues got great reviews from JazzTimes, All Music Guide, and Jazz Review.
 Jazz festival performances include the Diet Coke Woman in Jazz Festival (NY), Bellayre Festival (NY), and New-Trier Jazz Festival (IL).

 Idit appears on Music from SEAMUS Vol. 16, a compilation CD of music for instruments and electronic sounds by members of the Society for Electroacoustic Music in the United States.